MoravianCollege/ClinicalTrailsViz/AWS_AACT_Pipeline/docs/categorizerREADME.md

-As a result, we have decided to develop a program that will categorize variables into new, categorical variables, assisting us in utilizing these useful descriptive variables.
+As a result, we have decided to develop a program that will sort variables into new categorical variables, assisting us in utilizing these useful descriptive variables.
 Below explains how we categorize these variables - we use condition type as an example to help clarify.

 ## How We Categorize Variables Such As Condition Type